programming-the-iot/book-exercise-tasks/README.md

 The structure of each chapter's notes and requirements are sequenced based on the ordered guidelines listed below:
   - FIRST: Read the information (INF) notes to help guide you through the exercises.
     - Example (INF): PIOT-INF-01-001 is the first (001) note in Chapter 01 associated with Programming the IoT (PIOT), and is for informational (INF) purposes.
-  - SECOND: If you're a student in a PIOT-specific course (e.g. Connected Devices), read and implement the configuration (STU) requirements to prepare for each exercise.
+  - SECOND: If you're a student in a PIOT-specific course (e.g. Connected Devices), read through the STU category requirements to prepare for each exercise.
 Else, skip to the THIRD guideline.
     - Example (STU): PIOT-STU-02-001 is the first (001) student-specific task in Chapter 02 associated with Programming the IoT (PIOT).
 It applies to the entire chapter.
   - THIRD: Read and implement the configuration (CFG) requirements to prepare for each exercise.
     - Example (CFG): PIOT-CFG-06-001 is the first (001) configuration-specific task in Chapter 06 associated with Programming the IoT (PIOT).
 It applies to the entire chapter.